oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

    ![](images/300/image012c.png)

-- Try selecting the “Maximize” viewing control on the very right of the view control bar.
+- Try selecting the `Maximize` viewing control on the very right of the view control bar.
 This will hide some of the detail on top of the screen to give the designer the most area to work in.
 Hitting the “Maximize” button again will toggle that view.

    ![](images/300/image012d.png)